DARKMATTERVENDETTA/Zaps-SnackShack/index.md

 - Any Memberships allow you to preorder, preordering will allow you to order stuff that is out of stock and can get it when it comes back in stock.
 # Contact Info
 - Contact 254-493-3228 or if you don't have a phone number email gamerzap234@gmail.com to get a membership or to Pre order.
-- Snap Gamerzap
+- Snap Gamerzap234
 - 254-813-8092 is for the co-owner
 # Sales
-- 0.50 cents of of every snack and drink
+- There is no sales at this time🥱
 ## Updates
 - Added Updates
 - sales